-WHEREAS, for purposes of this Resolution, the Site Plan consists of the attached plans prepared by NDC and presented to the Council in April 2018 and the accompanying June 20, 2018, correspondence from Adrian Washington, NDC's CEO and Co-Founder, Neighborhood Development Company, LLC, that includes modifications to those plans, as well as the commitments made by NDC stated above, the traffic study prepared by The Traffic Group for NDC, and the additional commitments by NDC referenced in this Resolution; and

-Council approval of the proposed Site Plan (and identified modifications), as detailed in the Development Agreement, is required to advance the project to the next phase of development.
-Further reviews and approvals are required including technical review of the Site Plan by the Montgomery County Development Review Committee, review and approval by the Montgomery County Planning Board, technical review and approval of the proposed layby, garage access and traffic impact analysis by SHA, approval of a Historic Area Work Permit by the Montgomery County Historic Preservation Commission, administrative review and approval of a required stormwater management plan and tree protection plan by City staff, and review of construction plans prior to the issuance of building permits by Montgomery County Department of Permitting Services.
-Additional public comment opportunities are incorporated in the Montgomery County review processes; and the proposal involves multiple lots and includes construction across at least one property line, which must be addressed through either consolidation of all the lots or through a legal agreement that both protects the City of Takoma Park and satisfies the requirements of Montgomery County.
-The consolidation of the lots under City ownership is the Council's preferred alternative.
-The City will work toward that goal, with the understanding that the legal steps necessary to resolve this situation may not be finalized until the project is under consideration by Montgomery County officials as part of the County development review process; and
+- c) NDC will partner with the City to program the public realm and the public space, providing opportunities such as musical performances or the scheduling of food trucks in the layby area. - WHEREAS, NDC's and the City's traffic studies found that the intersection is currently 328 near capacity and would exceed acceptable levels with the addition of future 329 traffic resulting from other development projects unrelated to this project.
+As 330 331 a result of that traffic and the additional traffic generated by this project, the traffic studies recommend a reconfiguration of the Takoma Junction 332 intersection (intersection of MD 195 and MD 410) and provided several 333 potential alternative configurations that could improve traffic flow as well as 334 335 increase safety and access for pedestrians, bicyclists and transit users.
+The City is having ongoing discussions with the Maryland State Highway 336 Administration (SHA) regarding reconfiguration and safety; and 337 - WHEREAS, for purposes of this Resolution, the Site Plan consists of the attached plans prepared by NDC and presented to the Council in April 2018 and the accompanying June 20, 2018 correspondence from Adrian Washington, NDC's CEO and Co-Founder, that includes modifications to those plans, the traffic study prepared by The Traffic Group for NDC, and the additional commitments by NDC referenced in this Resolution; and - WHEREAS, Council approval of the proposed Site Plan (and identified modifications), as 346 detailed in the Development Agreement, is required to advance the project to 347 the next phase of development.
+Further reviews and approvals are required 348 including technical review of the Site Plan by the Montgomery County 349 Development Review Committee, review and approval by the Montgomery 350 County Planning Board, technical review and approval of the proposed layby, 351 garage access and traffic impact analysis by the Maryland State Highway 352 Administration, approval of a Historic Area Work Permit by the Montgomery 353 County Historic Preservation Commission, administrative review and 354 355 approval of a required stormwater management plan and tree protection plan by City staff, and review of construction plans prior to the issuance of 356 building permits by Montgomery County Department of Permitting Services.
+357 Additional public comment opportunities are incorporated in the 358 359 Montgomery County review processes; and - WHEREAS, the proposal involves multiple lots and includes construction across at least one property line, which must be addressed through either consolidation of all of the lots or through a legal agreement that both protects the City of